M-SHAH-py/Grocery_Management_System/README.md

 A Three-Tier Architecture-Based Application
 🚀 Overview
 The Grocery Management System is a three-tier application designed to streamline grocery store operations, including inventory management, sales tracking, and customer transactions.
 This project is still in development, with some database functionalities yet to be implemented.
+📌 This project is inspired by and learned from the Codebasics YouTube channel.
 🔗 Architecture (Three-Tier Model)
 ✔ Presentation Layer (Frontend) – User interface for managing groceries ✔ Business Logic Layer (Backend) – Processes data and handles application logic